NeilJustice/ZenUnitAndMetalMock/README.md

    Run test classes in a random order and run tests in a random order.
    Useful option for increasing testing rigor.
 -testruns=<N>
-   Repeat the running of all non-skipped tests N times.
+   Repeat the running of all tests N times.
    Useful option for increasing testing rigor, especially when used with -random.
 ```